Van Life Internet: How to Get WiFi on the Road

 Public Libraries

-Libraries are our favorite public option for a reliable, fast, and free connection.
+Libraries are my favorite public option for a reliable, fast, and free connection.
 You don’t need to be a library card holder in order to use the WiFi, but some have donation boxes if you’d like to support the library.
 Plus, you might meet some locals from the community which is half the fun of traveling through new places.

 Chain Retailers

 Many large big box stores like Walmart, Target, McDonald’s, Home Depot, Lowe’s, and some grocery stores offer free WiFi for customers.
 However, the radius can be small (WiFi only IN the store or right by the entrance), and the quality and speed of the internet can be unreliable.
+If you use a Planet Fitness membership for showering on the road, most locations also have WiFi.

 Tips for Reducing Your Data Usage